Is the Better Sax Alto better?

 Last year I bought the Elite Yanagisawa WO33 alto sax.
 It has a solid silver neck and bell, and is about as good as it gets when it comes to new professional saxophones being made today.
 It’s got a whopping price tag of about $6,500

-Meanwhile, I just released the Better Sax alto saxophone which sells for 1/10th that price – an introductory price of $649.
+Meanwhile, I just released the Better Sax alto saxophone which sells for a fraction of the price.

-So today, I’m going to compare the 2 and we’ll find out what you get for that extra $5,850.
+So today, I’m going to compare the 2 and we’ll find out what you get for that extra money.

 The Better Sax v.
 The Yanagisawa WO33 – A conversation between saxes